U.S. House Speaker Pelosi's husband assaulted with hammer at home | Politics

 The Democratic speaker of the U.S. House of Representatives, who is second in the constitutional line of succession to the U.S. presidency, was in Washington with her protective detail at the time of the assault, according to the U.S. Capitol Police.
 Authorities were still investigating a motive for the predawn attack, which was witnessed and interrupted by police officers dispatched to the Pelosi home for an "A-priority wellbeing check," Scott told reporters.

-A hammer-wielding man attacked U.S. House Speaker Nancy Pelosi's husband during a break-in at the couple's San Francisco home early on Friday, authorities said, in an assault that raised fears about political violence ahead of the Nov.
+An intruder demanding to see U.S. House Speaker Nancy Pelosi attacked her husband with a hammer during a break-in at the couple's San Francisco home early on Friday, officials said, in an assault that raised fears about political violence ahead of the Nov.
 8 midterm elections.
-Paul Pelosi, 82, was taken to a hospital for treatment and was expected to make a full recovery, Pelosi's office said.
-Several media outlets reported he underwent surgery.
+Paul Pelosi, 82, was taken to a San Francisco hospital where he underwent surgery to repair a skull fracture and severe injuries to his right arm and hands, a spokesperson for the House speaker said in a statement, adding that a full recovery was expected.

 The man arrested at the scene, David Depape, 42, will be charged with attempted homicide, assault with a deadly weapon, elder abuse, burglary, and several other felony charges, San Francisco Police Chief William Scott said.
 The Democratic speaker of the U.S. House of Representatives, who is second in the constitutional line of succession to the U.S. presidency, was in Washington with her protective detail at the time of the assault, according to the U.S. Capitol Police.